Claire-Potter/Full-Stack-Project-3/documentation/features/features.md

 ## Navigation

-### Desktop site:
+### Desktop site
 ![navigation-menu-desktop](https://github.com/claire-potter/xperience-dezignwiz/blob/main/documentation/features/01.header-navigation-search-desktop.JPG)

+The Navigation menu will display horizontally across the page as an unordered list

 ### Mobile Site
 ![navigation-menu-mobile](https://github.com/claire-potter/xperience-dezignwiz/blob/main/documentation/features/01.header-navigation-search-mobile.JPG)

+The Navigation menu will compress into the navigation hamburger icon.
+When it is clicked the menu will display at the top of the site.

 The Navigation Menu falls within the Header.
 This is created on the template base.html, which is the base template for all site templates.
 It contains the site logo - Xperience DezignWiz, with the 'X' created as a font awesome icon.

-### Desktop Site:
-The Navigation menu will display horizontally across the page as an unordered list

-### Mobile Site:
-The Navigation menu will compress into the navigation hamburger icon.
-When it is clicked the menu will display at the top of the site.

-### Links:
+### Links
 * Home - the home page
 * Steps - dropdown menu:
     * Steps 1 to 3